ben-251/ben-251.github.io/content/posts/interesting.md

 One cool consequence of all this is that now I have a strong way to predict what fields will last as interests and which will just be "appreciation."
 For example, politics and history are areas I will probably never be fully invested in, because they don't fully fit my core thread.
 Aspects of history, politics, ethics, etc, *can* be interesting to me, but they will never take the heightened role of fields like arts, some sciences, maths, etc. In fact, the longevity of a hobby can be described fully by referring to it's closeness to my model.
 In other words, an interest is exactly as strong and long-lasting as it is aligned with the beauty-from-dissonance ideal.

 Another amazing thing—maybe *the* most amazing thing about this theory—is that we’re all different, and so what unites all my interests probably doesn't unite yours.
 What you love or hate about politics or gardening doesn’t have to fit my model in the slightest.
 In fact, even my own model is just an approximation of the inexpressibly complex reality of personality.

+___

+1. In this post, I used words like "clarity," "beauty," and "order" as near synonyms.
+I don't think this is the best way to analyse these "cores," and in fact I think the subtle differences between these words can drastically change what interests or styles are natural.
+2. I'd like to explore links between this and actual aesthetics philosophy.
+This feels very "Judgement of taste"-like.
+One possible conclusion is that my model rejects or fights with the idea of universal subjectivity.
+3. There's a lot to say here about the difference between disliking something for what it is, and disliking something because it's difficult, which I might cover in a future post.